St Alfege's Hospital: 20th century

 During the early 20th century, central heating and electrical lighting were installed, X-ray and massage departments were established, and in 1928 an operating theatre was installed.
 The following year, administration of the workhouse and infirmary was passed to London County Council and it was renamed the Greenwich and Deptford Hospital; at this date, the workhouse contained 846 beds for the chronic sick and the infirmary had 645 beds for acute patients.
+At the time of transfer to the London County Council, the medical superintendent was W. D. Wiggins MRCP, LRCP, DPH, the Steward was J. Anderson and the Matron was Miss Millward.

 In 1930 a ward for tuberculosis patients, an out-patients department, pharmacy, antenatal clinic and nurses' sick bay facility were added.
 In 1931 the Hospital was renamed St Alfege's Hospital, after Alfege, Archbishop of Canterbury, murdered in Greenwich in 1012.

 In 1934, while working at St Alfege's, Mary Broadfoot Walker first demonstrated the effectiveness of physostigmine in the treatment of the condition myasthenia gravis.

 In 1948 the Hospital joined the NHS under the control of the South East Metropolitan Regional Hospital Board.
 In 1960 the Board ended the distinction between the workhouse and infirmary elements of the two St Alfege's Hospitals and merged them into one unit of 605 beds.

 During the 1960s, demolition of the old workhouse and infirmary and building of a complete new hospital began.
 Phase 1 was completed in 1969, Phase 2 by the end of 1970 and Phase 3 by 1972.
 The new three-storey, 800-bed Greenwich District Hospital opened in 1972.
 The district hospital also replaced the Miller General Hospital in west Greenwich, which finally closed in 1974.